ScaleBio/ScaleRna/docs/reportingNf.md

 | pbmc1  | /PATH/TO/RUN1/ScaleRna.out |
 | pbmc2  | /PATH/TO/RUN2/ScaleRna.out |

 See [samples.ext-merge.csv](examples/extended-throughput/samples.ext-merge.csv) for a complete example combining cells from multiple extended throughput plates.
-Set `--merge` to combine results from different libraries for the same sample.
+If `--merge` is set (default), the workflow produces combined outputs for each sample across all libraries (plates).

 *Note* that this function only combines cells or samples from different runs, not reads for the same set of cells.
 Hence it cannot be used to combine two sequencing runs of the same library (multiple sets of reads for the same cells).
 Those need to be combined at the fastq level and go through alignment together in order to detect duplicate reads across fastq files.